Ermengarde of Tours

 Ermengarde of Tours (c.
-810 – 20 Mar 851) was a Carolinian Empress consort and queen of Italy.
-She was daughter of Hugh of Tours and Ava of Morvois.
+810 – 20 March 851) was a Carolingian Empress consort and queen of Italy.
+She was the daughter of Hugh of Tours and Ava of Morvois.

+Marriage and issue

 In October 821 in Thionville, Ermengarde married the Carolingian Emperor Lothair I of the Franks (795–855).

 Ermengarde used her bridal gift to found the abbey Erstein in the Elsass, in which she is buried.
 Ermengarde died in 851.